 Rhopressa™ (netarsudil ophthalmic solution) 0.02%

-Rhopressa™ 1 2 3 (netarsudil ophthalmic solution) 0.02%, is a novel eye drop that we believe, if approved, would become the only once-daily product available that, based on Aerie’s preclinical studies, specifically targets the trabecular meshwork, the eye’s primary fluid drain and the diseased tissue responsible for elevated IOP in glaucoma.
-Preclinical studies have also demonstrated that Rhopressa™ ophthalmic solution lowers episcleral venous pressure, which contributes approximately half of IOP in healthy subjects.
-Further, based on Aerie’s preclinical studies, Rhopressa™ ophthalmic solution provides an additional mechanism that reduces fluid production in the eye and therefore lowers IOP.
-Biochemically, Rhopressa™ ophthalmic solution has been shown in Aerie studies to inhibit both Rho kinase (ROCK) and norepinephrine transporter (NET).
-Recent preclinical studies have also shown that Rhopressa™ ophthalmic solution may have disease-modifying properties, including an anti-fibrotic effect on the trabecular meshwork and the potential to increase perfusion of the trabecular meshwork.
+Rhopressa™ 1 2 3 (netarsudil ophthalmic solution) 0.02%, is a novel eye drop that we believe, if approved, would become the only once-daily product available that, based on Aerie’s preclinical and clinical studies, specifically targets the trabecular meshwork, the eye’s primary fluid drain and the diseased tissue responsible for elevated IOP in glaucoma.
+Preclinical studies and clinical have also demonstrated that Rhopressa™ ophthalmic solution lowers episcleral venous pressure, which contributes approximately half of IOP in healthy subjects.
+Further, based on Aerie’s preclinical studies, Rhopressa™ ophthalmic solution may provide an additional mechanism that reduces fluid production in the eye and therefore lowers IOP.
+Biochemically, the active ingredient in Rhopressa™ ophthalmic solution, natarsudil, has been shown in Aerie studies to inhibit both Rho kinase (ROCK) and norepinephrine transporter (NET).
+Recent preclinical studies have also shown that Rhopressa™ ophthalmic solution may have disease-modifying properties, including an anti-fibrotic effect of natarsudil on trabecular meshwork cells and the potential to increase perfusion of the trabecular meshwork.
 Further, in a Rhopressa™ ophthalmic solution 24-hour IOP pilot study, the product demonstrated similar levels of IOP lowering during nocturnal and diurnal periods reflecting higher levels of nocturnal IOP lowering compared to currently marketed products.
 Preclinical research is also currently underway to evaluate the potential neuroprotective benefits of Rhopressa™ ophthalmic solution.
-The results of two Phase 3 registration trials (Rocket 2 and Rocket 1) for Rhopressa™ ophthalmic solution will be included in the resubmission of the NDA filing expected near the end of Q1-2017.
+The results of two Phase 3 registration trials (Rocket 2 and Rocket 1) for Rhopressa™ ophthalmic solution were included in the resubmission of the NDA filing on February 28, 2017.
 Rocket 2 represents the pivotal trial, and Rocket 1 is supportive.
 There are two additional Phase 3 trials currently underway for Rhopressa™ ophthalmic solution, named Rocket 3 and Rocket 4.
 Rocket 3 is a 12-month safety-only study in Canada that is not needed for the NDA filing and for which we have discontinued enrollment.
 Rocket 4, which was successfully completed in April 2017, was designed to generate adequate six-month safety data for regulatory filing purposes in Europe, and recent top line 90-day efficacy data from this clinical trial successfully demonstrated non-inferiority to timolol at its primary endpoint range.
-We expect to file the top line Rocket 4 data to the Rhopressa™ ophthalmic solution NDA as supportive.
+This top line Rocket 4 data was also included in the resubmitted Rhopressa™ ophthalmic solution NDA as supportive.
 We expect to file for European regulatory approval of Rhopressa™ in the second half of 2018.